ltelab/disdrodb/docs/source/quick_start.rst

 Quick Start
 =========================

 In this section, we describe how to quickly start to download disdrometer raw data from the DISDRODB Decentralized Data Archive and generate DISDRODB products on your local machine.

 First, is however necessary to download on your local machine the DISDRODB Metadata Archive, which list the available stations and contains the pointers to the online data repositiores where the raw data of the DISDRODB stations are stored.

-Additionnaly, to follow this tutorial, you should be in a virtual environment with the disdrodb package installed!
+Additionally, to follow this tutorial, you should be in a virtual environment with the disdrodb package installed!
 Refers to the `Installation <https://disdrodb.readthedocs.io/en/latest/installation.html>`_ section for more details on how to set-up and activate the virtual environment.